 Sometimes you get to a point where you just no longer need a credit card.
 In those instances, you might be very tempted to proceed with canceling your card.
 However, before you choose to cancel your card you need to be mindful of some factors.

-In this article, I will tell you how to cancel your American Express cards.
-I will also provide you with some tips and tricks to think about before you pull the trigger on canceling a card.
+In this article, I will show you how to cancel your American Express cards, but I will also provide you with some tips and tricks to think about before you pull the trigger on canceling a card.
+In many cases, you will be better off not canceling a card so you definitely want to check out this article before taking any action.

 How to cancel American Express cards